nsbalbi/Gray-Scott-Reaction-Diffusion/README.md

 ## Usage

 Simply call the function with the desired system constants and the model will be generated and recorded!
-Robert Munafo has a great breakdown of the system <a href="https://mrob.com/pub/comp/xmorphia/" target="_blank">**here**</a> that breaks down how it works and what each constant signifies.
+This function also allows for the customization of model grid size (performance limited), initial state, colormap, video name and file format, and many other paramters.
+Robert Munafo has a great breakdown <a href="https://mrob.com/pub/comp/xmorphia/" target="_blank">**here**</a> that explains how the system works and what each constant signifies.
 He also has an excellent compilation of example constants and classified outputs <a href="https://mrob.com/pub/comp/xmorphia/pearson-classes.html" target="_blank">**here**</a>.
-This function also allows for the customization of model grid size (performance limited), initial state, colormap, video name and file format, and many other paramters.
 See rxn_dfsn_gs.m for the full documentation and more examples.

 ## Examples